jcombs-pointblue/AAFUtility/README.md

 NOTE!!
 Please ensure that there are no trailing spaces on the lines of the property file.

-Once the properties file is complete, the utility run from the command prompt by changing to the “dist” directory and executing the command:
+Once the properties file is complete, the utility is run from the command prompt by changing to the “dist” directory and executing the command:

 	java -jar AAFUtility.jar <path to config file> <path to data file> <admin password>